jpivarski/temporary/README.md

 https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#discussion_comment

-I don't know what happens with the webhook URL, then.
-I can't set that to nothing.
+The webhook URL can then be set to "inactive."